mvgiacomello/ca-qa-tech-test/README.md

 1. Parallel execution can be configured in the `wdio.conf.js` in the `maxInstances` parameter
 1. By default, using most popular combination of browser rendering engine and browser window resolution (chromium @ 1366px by 768px)
 1. Test results are logged on the console for now.
 Check reports section above
+1. Smoke tests are tagged with `@Smoke` at the end of each test title